- Antonio Delgado for Congress

 After narrowly emerging victorious from a crowded primary field in June, Delgado once again secured victory by a slim margin tonight.
-He was leading Faso by 3.8 points at 11:00pm, with 80% of precincts reporting, when CNN projected his victory.
-When all the votes are tallied, it is unlikely his margin of victory will surpass single digits.
-Nonetheless, in a district that voted for Donald Trump by 7 points and John Faso by 10 points in 2016, Delgado has prompted an impressive swing.
+He was leading Faso by about 5 points with 99% of precincts reporting, when CNN projected his victory.
+In a district that voted for Donald Trump by 7 points and John Faso by 10 points in 2016, Delgado has prompted an impressive swing.

 Going into the final stretch, the race appeared to be a dead heat, with Delgado ever-so-slightly favored.
 The last polls of NY19 showed the two candidates neck-and-neck; a Siena College/New York Times poll earlier this month showed Delgado leading by just 1 point and a Survey USA poll in late October showed the race tied, while Monmouth showed Delgado leading by 5 points.
 All three pollsters get A ratings from FiveThirtyEight.

 The national implications of this race cannot be understated.
 NY19 was a pivotal seat for Democrats in their hopes to recapture the majority in the House of Representatives for the first time in nearly a decade.
 This favorable result follows a trend of Democrats picking up crucial tossups throughout the night, and may presage further good news for them as votes from the West Coast start to come in For now, however, what we can say for sure is that Democrats are one step closer to a majority.